strimzi/.github/SECURITY.md

 To report a vulnerability or a security-related issue, please email the private mailing list [cncf-strimzi-maintainers@lists.cncf.io](mailto:cncf-strimzi-maintainers@lists.cncf.io) with the details of the vulnerability.
 Do not report non-security-impacting issues through this channel.
 Use GitHub issues instead.

+## Supported Versions

+Depending on the severity of the CVE or other vulnerability, on any Strimzi component, the project provides the fix either as a patch release of the current minor release or in the next minor release.
+For example, if the latest version of the cluster operator is 0.28.0, a vulnerability fix can be part of a 0.28.1 and/or 0.29.0.

+Regarding the Apache Kafka security vulnerabilities, Strimzi uses Apache Kafka binaries as provided by the Apache Kafka project.
+Any CVE in Apache Kafka and its dependencies need to be first fixed and released in Apache Kafka itself and then used by Strimzi.